 The NEA lists ways to manage mild skin asthma, including avoiding known triggers, bathing and moisturizing regularly to protect the skin barrier, getting high-quality sleep, eating a healthy diet, and managing stress.
 Extra measures can include topical corticosteroids and non-steroidal topicals, but they should be taken under a dermatologist’s supervision.

 Thick cream or ointment is recommended for moisturizing skin.
 The NEA has affirmed that Vaseline Petroleum Jelly Original is suitable for people with eczema and other sensitive skin conditions.
-Apply it on sensitive areas to combat symptoms of dry skin.
-It contains an occlusive formula which locks in hydration and helps facilitate the skin’s natural regeneration.
+Apply it to sensitive areas to combat symptoms of dry skin.
+It contains an occlusive formula that locks in hydration and helps facilitate the skin’s natural regeneration.

 To prevent flare-ups, Harvard Health recommends avoiding harsh soaps, dry air, and extreme temperatures.
-A fragrance-free soap such as Dove Sensitive Skin Body Wash can help replenish moisture with ¼ moisturizing cream and is suitable for delicate skin.
+A fragrance-free soap for sensitive skin such as Dove Sensitive Skin Body Wash can help replenish moisture with ¼ moisturizing cream and is suitable for delicate skin.